alfredorusso-github/CUDA-Lsystem/README.md

 }
 ```

-The above one represents the Barnsley fern L-system which result can be seen in the L-system formalism paragraph.
+The above one represents the Barnsley fern L-system whose result can be seen in the L-system formalism paragraph.